-Colocasia leaves gravy recipe with step by step photos – tangy and sweet bhaji made with colocasia leaves.
+Colocasia leaves gravy recipe with step by step photos.
+This is a tangy and sweet bhaji made with colocasia leaves.
 Also called as Alu chi patal bhaji.
-A really good recipe from the Maharashtrian cuisine.
+A really delectable and nutritious preparation from the rich Maharashtrian cuisine.

-Alu is the marathi word for colocasia leaves or arbi ke patte. even though the hindi word ‘alu’ or ‘aloo’ means potatoes, the pronunciation of both the marathi and hindi words are different.
-In marathi ‘alu’ is pronounced as अळू whereas in hindi its आलू. ‘patal’ means thin.
+Alu is the Marathi word for colocasia leaves or arbi ke patte.
+Even though the Hindi word ‘alu’ or ‘aloo’ means potatoes, the pronunciation of both the marathi and hindi words are different.
+In Marathi ‘alu’ is pronounced as अळू whereas in Hindi its आलू. ‘patal’ means thin.
 Hence the translation is a thin curry or gravy made from colocasia leaves.
-The consistency of the gravy is more like the Palak paneer gravy.
+The consistency of the gravy is more like the Palak paneer.

 Tamarind pulp is added in the recipe for taste as well as to get rid of the itching from calcium oxalate crystals present in colocasia.
 Instead of tamarind pulp, you can also add kokum (garcinia indica).

 Alu chi patal bhaji goes very well with chapatis.
-Can also be served with steamed rice.
+You can relish the flavors of this dish by teaming it up with steamed rice as well.

 If you are looking for more Veggie recipes then do check: